NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    your workspace.
 See [Managing Notebooks](https://docs.databricks.com/notebooks/notebooks-manage.html#id2) for instructions on how to import a notebook.
-   Select the Spark RAPIDS accelerator version based on the Databricks runtime
+   Select the Spark RAPIDS Accelerator version based on the Databricks runtime
    version:
     - [Databricks 9.1 LTS
     ML](https://docs.databricks.com/release-notes/runtime/9.1ml.html#system-environment) has CUDA 11